-- Celebrations in Achievers' Assembly every Friday including 'Achiever of the Week', other rewards and certificates - Awarding of House Points - Stickers awarded by Teachers and Teaching Assistants for excellent work through bronze, silver, gold, platinum into exercise books and diary, leading to certificates - Golden Sticker awarded by the Head of the Junior School - End of year awards - In exceptional circumstances, it may be necessary for a class teacher to introduce an additional temporary rewards system for their class, or individuals within the class in order to improve behaviour.
+- Celebrations in Achievers' Assembly every Friday including 'Achiever of the Week', other rewards and certificates; - Awarding of House Points; - Stickers awarded by Teachers and Teaching Assistants for excellent work through bronze, silver, gold, platinum into exercise books and diary, leading to certificates; - Golden Sticker awarded by the Head; - End of year awards; - In exceptional circumstances, it may be necessary for a class teacher to introduce an additional temporary rewards system for their class, or individuals within the class in order to improve behaviour.
 For example, a teacher may use a class marble jar or personalised positive behaviour charts when behaviour is deemed to have repeatedly dropped below the expected standard.
 However, these occasions are the exception, not the rule.

-Pupils have a right to expect fair and consistently applied consequences and there should be a clear distinction between minor and serious infringements of the school rules and Code of Conduct.
+Pupils have a right to expect consistent and fairly applied consequences and there should be a clear distinction between minor and serious infringements of the School Rules and Code of Conduct.
 This Behaviour for Learning Policy is based on a model of continuous and consistent positive reinforcement.
-In order to prevent low-level behaviour escalating, in the first instance teachers should address a pupil's behaviour through gentle reminders for example, "What should you be doing?"
-On occasion, pupils may need a consequence for poor behaviour or unacceptable attitudes.
+In order to prevent low-level behaviour escalating, in the first instance teachers should address a pupil's behaviour through gentle reminders for example, "What should you be doing?".
+On occasions, a pupil may need a consequence for poor behaviour or unacceptable attitudes.

-In the Junior School, a tiered system of warnings and consequences is in place to allow pupils the opportunity to rectify minor cases of unacceptable behaviour and, in doing so, avoid a more serious consequence of their actions.
+A tiered system of warnings and consequences is in place to allow pupils the opportunity to rectify minor cases of unacceptable behaviour and, in doing so, avoid a more serious consequence of their actions.